namangarg802/my-pizza-house/README.md

 # my-pizza-house.
 This is my-pizza-house project created with react js.
 Project is Hosted on heroku.
-Click:[https://my-pizza-house.herokuapp.com/] to view my project in your broser
+Click:[https://my-pizza-house.herokuapp.com/] to view my project in your browser
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).